 * Oil prices rise as U.S. stockpiles slip

 By Nikhil Subba

-Sept 11 (Reuters) - Australian shares ended marginally higher on Wednesday, as solid gains in the mining and financial sectors - the benchmark index’s biggest components - helped outweigh a decline in technology and healthcare stocks.
+Sept 11 (Reuters) - Australian shares made modest gains on Wednesday, clawing back losses from the previous session as a China-led mining rally helped offset a decline in technology and healthcare stocks.

-Michael McCarthy, chief market strategist at CMC Markets, said an improving risk sentiment is driving people towards growth stocks instead of safe-havens, thus benefiting resource stocks.
+Michael McCarthy, chief market strategist at CMC Markets, said the improving risk sentiment is driving people towards growth stocks instead of safe-havens, thus benefiting resource stocks.

-National Australia Bank revised its outlook for interest rate cuts by the country’s central bank, predicting at least two more easings to 0.5% by February from previous forecast of one cut.
+National Australia Bank on Wednesday revised its outlook for interest rate cuts by the country’s central bank, predicting at least two more easings to 0.5% by February from previous forecast of one cut.

-Electricity retailer Meridian Energy fell over 5% ending the session at its lowest level in slightly over a week, while telecom company Spark New Zealand closed almost 5% down.
-(Reporting by Nikhil Subba in Bengaluru; Editing by Simon Cameron-Moore)
+Electricity retailer Meridian Energy fell nearly 5% to its lowest level in slightly over a week, while telecom company Spark New Zealand declined almost 4%.
+(Reporting by Nikhil Subba in Bengaluru; Editing by Sam Holmes)